 Bottled Water – Not only is bottled water extremely overpriced, all that plastic is horrible for the environment.
 If tap water isn’t your thing, there are a lot of options that are much more budget-friendly than buying individual bottles.
 Consider a faucet water purifier or a filtration pitcher.
 Refilling 3 or 5-gallon bottles with self-serve dispensers like Primo will save you a ton of money.
-Even if you splurge on a water cooler, you’d still come out ahead!
+Even if you splurge on a water cooler (the bottom loading ones are AMAZING!), you’d still come out ahead.
 I love my stainless steel Klean Kanteen and Contigo water bottles.
-The Contigos are especially handy in the summer because they can keep water cold for up to 18 hours!
+The Contigo bottles are especially handy in the summer because they keep water cold for hours (even in a hot car)!

 Looking for even more ways to save on groceries?
 Read my article, “26 Things That are Killing Your Food Budget”.

 Sign up for my email newsletter to get tips like this delivered to your inbox!